CloudyZ524/CloudyZ524/README.md

 - ⚡ Fun fact: ...
 -->

-- 🌱 Computer Science @ Northeastern University, expect to graduate at May, 2025
+- 🌱 Computer Science @ Northeastern University, expect to graduate at December, 2025
 - 👩‍💻 Software Engineer Intern @ Wiseras
 - ✨ Committed to collaborative projects at the intersection of technology and social impact ✨
 - 💖 Ask me about anything